opnsense/docs/source/manual/how-tos/security-zones.rst

 In our example setup, we will create a unified ruleset, leveraging interface groups as security trust zones.
 This unified ruleset will be created in :menuselection:`Firewall --> Rules --> Floating` to match first.

-Our goal are the following zones:
+Our goals are the following zones:

 ======================  ====================================  ========================================================================
 Zone                    Interface                             Description